fbpx

 • You can send in a vote by mail application by mail, delivery service, or in some cases, by fax (if your county voting clerk’s office has a fax machine and if you are submitting your application from outside the county).

-• Also, if you are voting early because you will be gone on Election Day, you can apply in person at the county election official’s office to get a vote by mail ballot.
+• You can also apply in person at the county election official’s office to get a vote by mail ballot.
 You must do this in person, and before the first day of early voting (usually the 17th day before the election).

 How do I get a vote by mail application?

 Get an official application from the Early Voting Clerk in your county, or from the Secretary of State’s office.
-You can also call those offices and have an application mailed to you.
-In order to request ballots by mail for all county elections in the calendar year, you may request a single application, called an Application for Ballot By Mail (ABBM).
+You can also call those offices and have an application mailed to you or access an application online (to fill out, print and mail).
+In order to request ballots by mail for all county elections in the calendar year, you may select the “Annual Application” option on the Application for Ballot By Mail (ABBM).
 The same dates of submission apply to this application.
 You can also download a PDF of the ABBM form on the Secretary of State’s Application for a Ballot by Mail webpage.

 Do I need to use the official application form?